Computer-Programming-B/BlinkingLED/README.md

 micro:bit Blinking LED
 --------------------
 In this assignment you will connect an LED to the micro:bit with alligator clips.
 You will then write a program that blinks the first letter of your name in Morse code.
-You will submit the code and a short video of your program running.
+You can find the codes for each letter on [Wikipedia's Morse Code page](https://en.wikipedia.org/wiki/Morse_code).
 Here's a sample program that creates a long and a short blink.
 ```python
 # Add your Python code here.
 E.g.
 from microbit import *